-This section applies to both the Unum UK SII Group and the Solo entity of UL as the same Material Outsourcing Policy operates for all entities within the Unum UK SII Group.
+This section applies to both the Unum UK SII Group and the Solo entity of UL as the same Material Outsourcing Policy and Critical Supplier framework operates for all entities within the Unum UK SII Group.

-The Material Outsourcing Policy for the whole of the Unum UK SII Group sets out the approach to managing the operational risk of the delegation or transfer of a materially important activity defined as "a critical or important function or activity on the basis of whether it is essential to the operation of the undertaking as it would be unable to deliver its services to policyholders without the function of activity".
+The Material Outsourcing Policy and Critical Supplier framework for the whole of the Unum UK SII Group sets out the approaches to managing the operational risk of the delegation or transfer of a materially important activity defined as "a critical or important function or activity on the basis of whether it is essential to the operation of the undertaking as it would be unable to deliver its services to policyholders without the function of activity".